flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/index.md

     - To turn it on or off click on the "hardware" button on the top right of the tablet.
     - To turn it on click anywhere on the screen.
-    - To turn it off click on the battery symbol in the top right corner.
+    - To turn it off click on the power symbol in the top right corner.

 ## flyPad Pages